RadarTech/redshift-widget-wrapper/README.md

 # Redshift Widget Wrapper

-A wrapper project used to embed the widget and enable cross-domain communication.
+A wrapper used to embed the redshift widget and enable cross-domain communication

 ## Basic Usage